 Co-Design Process Overview

 To address our changing coastline and increased flood risk across our communities and economies, the LA SAFE process is an innovative approach to community adaptation.
-In order to plan for a more resilient future, we created a planning process that integrates planning expertise, science, and most importantly, community members across the coast who are facing the challenge firsthand.
+In order to prepare for a more resilient future, we created a planning process that integrates planning expertise, science, and most importantly, community members across the coast who are facing the challenge firsthand.
 The cycle of the process is iterative, continually moving between outreach and engagement, research and analysis – throughout the cycle, the LA SAFE team meets with stakeholders and community partners to address challenges and opportunities together.
 Our process relies on grassroots input from start to finish.
 We’ve created a feedback loop via five rounds of community meetings in each of our six initial launch parishes.

 Is your parish not one of our target parishes?